 Like most businesses, there should be an investment in quality equipment.
 As the equipment would be used outdoors, the purchase criteria should be heavy on durability, ruggedness, and toughness.
 High-quality sprinklers, for instance, would last longer than lawn sprinklers you bought for a cheap price from a not-so-trusted brand.

 The time spent on fixing broken equipment is more expensive compared to the number of work hours you spend when you have good equipment.
-In addition, staff members usually take better care of their equipment if these do not have the tendency to break while in the middle of the job.
+In addition, staff members usually take better care of their equipment if it does not have the tendency to break while in the middle of the job.
 After all, their goal is to get their job done on time without any hassle.

 Owning a landscaping business requires hard work, good staff, and working equipment.
 It may look hard, but it’s also a business with a high job satisfaction level.